biddy1618/udacity-mldevops-3-project-mlmodel-fastapi-heroku/README.md

     * Hint: think about how paths will differ in your local environment vs. on Heroku.
     * Hint: development in Python is fast!
 But how fast you can iterate slows down if you rely on your CI/CD to fail before fixing an issue.
 I like to run flake8 locally before I commit changes.
 * Write a script that uses the requests module to do one POST on your live API.

+## Notes
+### Using DVC

+DVC will be used for data versioning and experiment management through pipelines.

+* We will version control the raw data and clean dataa.
+* We will create pipelines for different components of the project:
+  * Data cleaning
+  * Model training with parameters
+    * This will output metrics and other meta-data
+  * Model saving
+  * Performance testing with data slices
+  * Unit testing

+### API creation

+pass

+### API deployment

+pass